Thoma I

-Mar Thoma I, also known as Valiya Mar Thoma (Mar Thoma the Great) and Arkkadiyakkon Thoma (Archdeacon Thomas) in Malayalam, and referred to as Thomas de Campo in Portuguese, was the first native-born Metropolitan bishop of the Malankara Church in the 17th century.
-He was the last Archdeacon of the undivided St. Thomas Christians of Malankara.
+Mar Thoma I, also called Parampil Thoma (Thomas de Campo in Portuguese), was the first native-born bishop of the Malankara Church.
+He was the last archdeacon of the undivided body of Saint Thomas Christians in India.

-Following the death of Archdeacon George of the Cross on 25 July 1640, Parambil Thoma Kathanar was elected and enthroned as the new Archdeacon while still under 30 years old.
-He played a significant role in leading the Church during the Coonan Cross Oath on 3 January 1653, an event that led to a schism within the Nasrani Church.
-After the Oath, Thoma was elected as a Bishop by the Malankara Yogam (Association) and was consecrated at St. Mary's Church, Alangad, by the laying on of hands by 12 priests on 22 May 1653.
-However, certain factions within the community, including two Southist churches in Kaduthuruthy and Udayamperoor, did not recognize his episcopal authority.
+Thoma was elevated to the dynastic archdeaconate following the death of his uncle, Archdeacon George of the Cross, while still being under 30 years old.
+He was the main protagonist of the Coonan Cross Oath, which secured the independence of the local Christians from the colonial Padroado administration and the Jesuits.
+Following the Oath, Thoma was declared as a bishop by his supporters who met in Alangad on 22 May 1653.
+During his tenure, Thoma was assisted by Anjilimoottil Itty Thomman and, briefly, by Kadavil Chandy, Vengoor Giwargis and his own cousin, Parambil Chandy, who later reunited with the Catholic Church when the Portuguese and the Jesuits were replaced by the Carmelites sent by the pope.

-Despite this, Thoma began to exercise episcopal powers and sought to regularize his consecration with the Church of Antioch.
-His episcopal consecration was formally recognized in 1665 by Mar Gregorios Abdal Jaleel, a delegate of the Syriac Orthodox Patriarch of Antioch, though the exact date and location of this event remain unknown.
-During his tenure, Mar Thoma was advised by Palliveettil Mar Chandy, Kadavil Chandy Kathanar, Vengoor Geevargese Kathanar, and Anjilimoottil Ittithomman Kathanar.
+Thoma began to exercise episcopal powers and later sought to confirm his consecration from the Syriac Orthodox Church of Antioch.
+Subsequently, he was formally consecrated in 1665 by Mar Gregorios Abdal Jaleel, a delegate of the Syriac Orthodox Patriarch of Antioch, though the exact date and location of this event remain unknown.

 Early life

 Kuravilangad is a town located in the Kottayam district of Kerala, South India.
 The town is situated in the Meenachil Taluk, about 22 km north of Kottayam.
-Pakalomattom family was one of the oldest families at Kuravilangad.
-Thomas who later became the first Mar Thoma, was born in this family.
+He was born as Giwargis' sister's son hailing from the house of Parampil, a branch of the Pakalomattom family based in Kuravilangad.